How to Prepare Year-End Accounts

 Asset cost b/f is the total of asset purchases made since the start of trading.

-Asset accumulated depreciation is the accumulation of asset depreciation since the start of trading.
+Asset accumulated depreciation refers to the total depreciation of an asset since its inception.
 The asset cost b/f minus the asset accumulated depreciation totals the asset opening balance for the financial year.

-Asset additions for the year is the total cost of asset purchases within the financial year or reporting period.
+Asset additions for the year are the total cost of asset purchases within the financial year or reporting period.

 Asset depreciation for the year.
 Once it has been calculated, the depreciation for the year will be posted here.